cgalab/pao-flip/README.md

 # Algorithm

 Given a simple polygon P, pao-flip computes the triangulation of P and CH(P).
-It tries to increase/decrease the bounded area of P by "flipping" triangles.
-That is, a reflex vertex and an edge that lie on the boundary of a common triangle are identified.
-Then, the boundary of P is modified as discussed in the meeting.
+It tries to increase/decrease the bounded area of P by "flipping" reflex vertices of P and boundary edges using the triangles provided by Triangle.

 # Input/Output

 Reads GraphML .gml or  wavefront .obj format that describes a simple polygon.
-Writes the permutation of the polygon (or wavefront .obj).
+Writes the permutation of the polygon (or a wavefront .obj file).

 # Requirements
 - C++17 enabled complier (gcc,clang)